enoch-ng/Extended-Metronome/README.md

 These features are in planning:
 * More tempo controls
+* Automated tempo changes
+* Persistent preferences for default values
+* ... and much more!

 For an example of this program in a regular HTML page, see the sample_implementation.html file.